 Road trip games are a nice distraction for long stretches of highway.
 Here’s one of our favorites: Ask one person to secretly choose something outside of the car to count.
 It could be mailboxes, street signs, police cars – just about anything goes.
 Each time the chosen item is seen by that person, he counts it out loud.
 The rest of the family has to try and figure out what he is counting.
 Whoever guesses correctly gets a turn to count.
 The goal is to stump your family by counting something that nobody can figure out.

 Need a few more road trip game ideas?
 Family Travels on a Budget has some ideas for a family road trip scavenger hunt that will keep the kids busy the whole trip.
 Or play some of these road trip games from Family Vacation Critic.

 Master the Fine Art of Parental Patience

+Every parent will have moments where they want to take drastic measures, but I can tell you from experience, that they always backfire.
 The family road trip can be an exhilarating adventure, or it can be a tiresome struggle.
-Keep in mind that your kids are away from the routines and structures of home.
+It’s important to keep in mind that your kids are away from the routines and structures of home.
 They will act out at times.
 Despite the urge to reprimand, shout, or pull out your hair, remember that keeping yourself calm will have a soothing effect on your whole family.

-Are you ready to hit the road?
+Are you ready to hit the road with your family?
 What are your favorite tips for dealing with long hours in the car with kids?